torvalds/linux/Documentation/admin-guide/cifs/usage.rst

     smfrench@gmail.com

-See the project page at: https://wiki.samba.org/index.php/LinuxCIFS_utils
+See the project page at: https://wiki.samba.org/index.php/GNU/LinuxCIFS_utils

 Build instructions
 ==================

-For Linux:
+For GNU/Linux:

 1) Download the kernel (e.g. from https://www.kernel.org)
    and change directory into the top of the kernel directory tree